Lam Group Inc. Purchases Shares of 900 Wells Fargo & Company (NYSE:WFC)

 Wells Fargo & Company Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Wednesday, March 1st.
-Investors of record on Friday, February 3rd were issued a $0.30 dividend.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 3.20%.
-The ex-dividend date of this dividend was Thursday, February 2nd.
-Wells Fargo & Company’s dividend payout ratio is currently 38.22%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 1st.
+Investors of record on Friday, February 3rd were given a $0.30 dividend.
+This represents a $1.20 annualized dividend and a yield of 3.20%.
+The ex-dividend date was Thursday, February 2nd.
+Wells Fargo & Company’s dividend payout ratio (DPR) is presently 38.22%.

 Wells Fargo & Company Profile